OUCompilers/cs4100-sp22/README.md

 * Students will be able to determine whether a given language is recognizable (e.g., by a regular expression, deterministic finite automaton, or context-free grammar).
 * Students will be able to construct a finite state machine to recognize a given language.
 * Students will be able to apply computer science theory to determine whether a given grammar is parseable by recursive descent.

+## Classroom COVID-19 policies

+Ohio University is committed to maintaining a safe learning environment for all members of its community – students, faculty, and staff – regardless of whether they have been vaccinated against COVID-19.

+All members of the OHIO community are expected to take certain precautions in classrooms and elsewhere on campus to keep each other safe.
+All individuals are required to wear masks in indoor public spaces on campus, including classrooms.

+All OHIO students, faculty and staff must be vaccinated against COVID-19 or have an approved exemption.
+The University strongly encourages all students, faculty, and staff to get a booster shot.

+If you are on the Weekly Testing Pathway as part of the COVID-19 Testing Pathway Program, you are expected to adhere to your required testing schedule.
+Complete a daily COVID-19 symptom assessment(opens in a new window) and do not come to class or participate in an activity if you feel sick, even if you are vaccinated against COVID-19.

+If you test positive, feel sick or suspect exposure to COVID-19, it is your responsibility to follow the OHIO COVID-19 Protocol.

+If you do test positive or need to isolate or quarantine this semester, after you have taken care of yourself and followed all the steps in the OHIO COVID-19 Protocol, please email me so that we can develop a plan for you to receive necessary information.
+COVID-related illness, quarantine, isolation, and remain-in-room directives are legitimate university absences, and I will work with you to manage your academic or work requirements and connect you to resources.

+If you feel that your class or work performance is being impacted by COVID-19, please talk with me and/or contact COVID Operations by phone (740.566.8445) or email (COVIDoperations@ohio.edu) Monday through Friday, 8 a.m. to 8 p.m., and noon to 5 p.m. on weekends.
+The University has resources available to help with quarantine and isolation support, as well as access to COVID-19 testing, counseling services, food assistance, and more.